open-wc/open-wc/packages/es-dev-server/README.md

   <summary>Read more</summary>

 Compatibility mode can be configured using the `--compatibility` flag.
-The possible options are: `auto`, `min`, `max` and `none`.
+The possible options are `auto`, `min`, `max`, and `none`.
 The default is mode is `auto`.

 **auto**
 `auto` compatibility looks at the current browser to determine the level of compatibility to enable.
 On the latest 2 versions of the major browsers, it doesn't do any work.
 This keeps the server as fast as possible in the general case.

-On older browsers, the server uses the browser's user agent and [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) to do a targeted transformation for that specific browser and version. `@babel/preset-env` only works with with stage 4 javascript features, they should become an official standard before they can be used.
+On older browsers, the server uses the browser's user agent and [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) to do a targeted transformation for that specific browser and version. `@babel/preset-env` only works with stage 4 javascript features, they should become an official standard before they can be used.

 If the browser does not support es module scripts, dynamic imports or `import.meta.url` es modules are transformed to [system-js](https://github.com/systemjs/systemjs).

 This works down to at least IE11.
-Depending on what browser features you are using, it might work with earlier version too but this is not tested.
+Depending on what browser features you are using, it might work with an earlier version too but this is not tested.

 **always**
 `always` compatibility is the same as `auto`, except that it doesn't skip compiling on the latest 2 versions of the major browsers.
-This makes it a bit slower on modern browsers, but allows you to use new features before they are implemented in the browser.
+This makes it a bit slower on modern browsers but allows you to use new features before they are implemented in the browser.

 **min**
 `min` compatibility forces the same level of compatibility on all browsers.
-It makes code compatible with the latest two versions of the major browsers, and does not transform es modules.
+It makes code compatible with the latest two versions of the major browsers and does not transform es modules.

 **max**
 `max` compatibility forces the same level of compatibility on all browsers.
 It compiles everything to es5 and [system-js](https://github.com/systemjs/systemjs).